villeman/terminal/README.md

 ### Import the terminal flow (code) to Node RED and start chat server/client

 1. Open a browser on a computer connected to the same network as the Pi and go to http://t1.local:1880.
+(If you are setting up an additional terminal change `t1` in this address to `t2` or whatever the hostname is for the terminal you are configuring.)
 2. Click the "hamburger" menu in top right, point your cursor to *Import* and then click *Clipboard*.
 3. Copy the contents of [t1.flow](https://raw.githubusercontent.com/vtamm/terminals/master/t1.flow) and paste it in the text area.
 Click *Import* and then click anywhere in the flow to drop all drop all the imported nodes into the flow.
 (For additional terminals after the first one, copy the contents of [tx.flow](https://raw.githubusercontent.com/vtamm/terminals/master/tx.flow) instead.)
 4. Click *Deploy* to deploy the code.
 Done!